hao1219/Seamless-Refocusing/README.md

 Before running the program, navigate to the Team04 directory using the command:`cd path/to/seamless_refocus`

 ## Usage
-Run the script in the following ways:

-## Usage
 - Basic usage,show refocus window with default test aligned focal stack: `python refocus.py`
 - To show an all in focus image: `python refocus.py -i "input_folder" -all`
 - To show the refocus window with aligned focal stack: `python refocus.py -i "input_folder" --aligned`